cohenesther003-cmd/llmdemo/README.md

-# Pazu LLM Learning Track
+# LLM Learning Track

-This repo walks through a step-by-step LLM learning journey: embedding AvatarWorld docs into pgvector, exposing the Pazu backend API, and chatting via a tool-aware CLI.
+This repo walks through a step-by-step LLM learning journey: embedding app docs into pgvector, exposing the backend API, and chatting via a tool-aware CLI.
 Follow the sections below to reproduce the full environment.

 ---